-Most patients are free of V. cholerae within 2 wk after cessation of diarrhea; chronic biliary tract carriers are rare.
+Most patients are free of V. cholerae within 2 weeks after cessation of diarrhea; chronic biliary tract carriers are rare.

-Diagnosis of cholera is confirmed by stool culture (use of selective media is recommended) plus subsequent serotyping.
-Tests for V. cholerae are available in reference laboratories; PCR testing is also an option.
+Diagnosis of cholera is confirmed by stool culture (use of selective media is recommended) plus subsequent serogrouping/subtyping.
+Tests for V. cholerae are available in reference laboratories; polymerase chain reaction (PCR) testing is also an option.
 Rapid dipstick testing for cholera is available for public health use in areas with limited access to laboratory testing, but specificity of this test is suboptimal, so dipstick-positive specimens should be confirmed by culture if possible.

-Serum electrolytes, BUN, and creatinine should be measured.
+Serum electrolytes, blood urea nitrogen, and creatinine should be measured.

 Once intravascular volume is restored (rehydration phase), amounts for replacement of continuing losses should equal measured stool volume (maintenance phase).
 Adequacy of hydration is confirmed by frequent clinical evaluation (pulse rate and strength, skin turgor, urine output).
 Plasma, plasma volume expanders, and vasopressors should not be used in place of water and electrolytes.

 For control of cholera, human excrement must be correctly disposed of, and water supplies purified.
-In endemic regions, drinking water should be boiled or chlorinated, and vegetables and fish cooked thoroughly.
+In endemic regions, drinking water should be boiled or chlorinated, and vegetables and shellfish cooked thoroughly.

-Two killed whole-cell oral vaccines are currently available for use in children and adults internationally but not in the US:
+Three killed whole-cell oral vaccines are available for use in children and adults internationally but not in the US:

-A monovalent vaccine (travelers' diarrhea and cholera vaccine [Dukoral®]) contains only V. cholera 01 and El Tor bacteria plus a small amount of nontoxic b subunit cholera toxin; it must be taken with a large amount of buffer fluid (buffer packet is dissolved in 5 oz of cool water) at the time of vaccine administration.
+A monovalent vaccine (travelers' diarrhea and cholera vaccine [Dukoral®]) contains only V. cholera O1 and El Tor bacteria plus a small amount of nontoxic b subunit cholera toxin; before taking, it must be mixed into buffer fluid (buffer packet is dissolved in 150 mL [5 oz] of cool water).

-Shanchol®: This newer bivalent vaccine contains both 01 and 0139 strains of V. cholera and has no added components, eliminating the requirement for excessive fluid ingestion at the time of vaccination.
+Two bivalent vaccines (ShanChol® and Euvichol®) contain both O1 and O139 serogroups of V. cholera and have no added components, eliminating the requirement for fluid ingestion at the time of vaccination.

-Both vaccines provide 60 to 85% protection for up to 5 yr.
-Both require 2 doses, and booster doses are recommended after 2 yr for people with ongoing risk of cholera.
+These three vaccines provide 60 to 85% protection for up to 5 years.
+They require 2 doses, and booster doses are recommended after 2 years for people with ongoing risk of cholera.

 Injectable vaccines provide less protection for shorter periods of time with more adverse effects and are not recommended when an oral vaccine is available.

-V. cholerae serogroups 01 and 0139 secrete an enterotoxin that can cause severe, sometimes fatal diarrheal illness that often occurs in large outbreaks caused by mass exposure to contaminated water or food.
+V. cholerae serogroups O1 and O139 secrete an enterotoxin that can cause severe, sometimes fatal diarrheal illness that often occurs in large outbreaks caused by mass exposure to contaminated water or food.

 Other V. cholerae serogroups can cause milder, nonepidemic disease.